jcnelson/libpstat/README.md

 Installing
 ----------

-To install libpstat to /lib:

-    $ sudo make install

-To install libpstat's headers to /usr/include:
+To install libpstat to /lib and headers to /usr/include:

-    $ sudo make headers-install PREFIX=/usr
+    $ sudo make install PREFIX=/ INCLUDE_DIR=/usr

 Documentation
 -------------